SAMS Logo

 Additional Eligibility Criteria for Non-Traditional Students

-• Enroll full-time or part-time each fall and spring semester
+• Enroll full-time or part-time status each Fall and Spring semester by the institution’s Census Date

-• If the applicant has not been enrolled in an approved institution of higher education, has either:
+• If the applicant HAS BEEN enrolled in an institution of higher education

-• If the applicant has been enrolled in an approved institution of higher education, has earned a postsecondary grade point average of at least 2.5 in completed courses.
+• Has earned a postsecondary grade point average of at least 2.5 in completed courses.

 Continuing Eligibility Criteria for Traditional Students